-ICC Secretary General appears on MSNBC giving global trade and jobs insight
+ICC Secretary General gives global trade and jobs insight on MSNBC

-In an interview broadcast live on the American news network MSNBC, International Chamber of Commerce (ICC) Secretary General John W.H.
-Denton AO stressed that tit-for-tat tariffs were not the answer to legitimate grievances of marginalized groups who may have been negatively affected by globalization.
+In an interview broadcast live on the American news network MSNBC, ICC Secretary General John W.H.
+Denton AO stressed that tit-for-tat tariffs were not the answer to legitimate grievances of marginalized groups who may have been negatively affected by globalisation.

 As China and the United States challenge each other before the World Trade Organization, in an escalating trade war, Mr Denton’s message to MSNBC anchor and business correspondent Ali Velshi was clear: The global trading system does need reform but international trade has fueled growth and development around the world and it is principally the task of domestic policy to ensure that countries are ready to compete in a globalized economy.